nbari/gbump/README.md

 ## Quiet mode

-If just want to get the next `semver` use option `-q`, for example:
+If just want to only get the next `semver` use option `-q`, for example:

     $ gbump major -q
     1.0.0